scenariomartin/EnglishWords/words.md

 :p bound::leap 1
     :bounce 1
-bundle ,a bundle of cable and pipes heading in the same direction.
+bundle n ,a bundle of cable and pipes heading in the same direction.

 削弱
 sap v1